chicurel/chicurel.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my website.
-I am a research assistant currently working at [CSIC - IPP](https://www.ipp.csic.es/).
+I am currently a Research Assistant working at [CSIC - IPP](https://www.ipp.csic.es/).

 I studied Economics at [Universidad Carlos III](https://www.uc3m.es/bachelor-degree/economics?d=Desktop) where I specialized in Econometrics and Macroeconomics.
-I also hold a master's degree of [Computational Social Science](https://www.uc3m.es/master/computational-social-science).
+I also hold a master's degree in [Computational Social Sciences](https://www.uc3m.es/master/computational-social-science).

 As an experienced econometrician and macroeconomist, I am dedicated to using data-driven analysis to inform monetary and financial policy in the European Union.
 I specialize in working with large data sets and interpreting the results to make informed decisions.
 My ultimate goal is to master the most advanced tools in this field and make a significant impact on current policy issues.